• Skip to primary navigation

 • All-purpose flour – forms the base of the shortbread cookie dough

-• Salt – just a pinch to balance the sweetness
+• Salt – balances sweetness

 • Granulated sugar – sweetens the curd and stabilizes the meringue